Roxboro Child Custody Attorney

 As always, the court will consider whether the modification is in the best interests of the child.
 If the custodial parent wants to relocate to another state, the court will consider whether the move is really in the best interests of the child, including whether the child will still have regular contact with the non-custodial parent.
 If the reason for the modification is that the custodial parent has taken a job with longer hours, or one that requires travel, the court might consider switching primary custody to the other parent—again, only if the judge believes such a change would be in the best interests of the child.

-How a Wake Forest Child Custody Attorney from Tolin & Tolin, PLLC Can Help
+How a Roxboro Child Custody Attorney from Tolin & Tolin, PLLC Can Help